gmum/graph-representations/configs/README.md

 # Configuration files

-Directories `data` and `representation` contain configuration files required to reproduce results of the study.
+Directories `data` and `representations` contain configuration files required to reproduce the results of the study.
 Directory `models` contains an exemplary configuration file and a script to generate all possible hyperparameter configurations.

 All configuration files are parsed by methods implemented in `graphrepr.config`.